kaelig/moniteur/README.md

 - [ ] Asset size budget limits
 - [ ] Email alert when budget is almost reached or exceeded
 - [ ] Weekly email recaps
-- [ ] Providing a page's URL, scrape all assets out of it and analyse them
 - [ ] UA switch to fetch remote assets for mobile/tablet/desktop